cleanapi/api-client/README.md

 > This library is in development, should be considered experimental, and should not be distributed externally.

 ## Build
+Library builds are included in the repo in the `dist` directory.
+If you do want build the library yourself, simply follow these steps:
 1. `npm install`
 2. `node_modules/.bin/gulp`

 ## Usage
 Copy the `dist/wrap-client.js` file to your project directory and include it in your html file.
 The library exposes a `Wrap` global object on the window.
-Promises are used to handle async operations.
+Native promises are used to handle async operations.
+A polyfill should be used to support older browsers.

 ### Creating a client
 The `Wrap` global is a factory with one method: `#createClient`.
 Each client can point to a different API host and authorize to different accounts.